bigbeefus/DMod40k/content/Faction Changes/Chaos Space Marines.md

 ## Special Rules

 **Crushing Charge**: When charging, the model inflicts 2 Hammer of Wrath attacks and gains +1 Initiative in the Assault phase of any turn in which it has charged.

+**Master of Mutations**: When a model with this rule joins a unit, roll on the Chaos Boon table, ignoring Spawdhood and Dark Apotheosis.
+All models in that unit gain the result for the rest of the game.
+This can only be applied once to a unit.
+The result is applied in addition to any other Boons aquired by Characters with the Champion of Chaos special rule.

 **Reinforced Atomantic Shielding**: A Leviathan Dreadnought has a 4+ invulnerable save.
 In addition, if the Leviathan suffers a Vehicle Explodes damage result, add +D3 Str and +D3" to the radius of the blast.